Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars: Autocovariance function of the -statistic

-In construction of template banks we employ an approximate model of the continuous gravitational-wave signal from a rotating neutron star (this model was introduced in Sec.\ V B of Ref.\ \cite{JK99}).
-The approximation relies on (i) assuming that the amplitude of the signal is constant, so we neglect the slowly varying modulation of the signal's amplitude due to motion of the detector with respect to the solar system barycenter (SSB); (ii) neglecting all spin downs in the phase modulation due to motion of the detector with respect to the SSB; (iii) discarding perpendicular to the ecliptic component of the vector connecting the SSB and the detector.
+In construction of template banks we employ an approximate model of the continuous gravitational-wave signal from a rotating neutron star (this model was introduced in Sec.\ V B of Ref.\ \cite{JK99}, where it was called ``linear model I''; it should be distinguished from ``linear model II'' introduced in Sec.\ V C of \cite{JK99} and not used in the current paper).
+The approximation relies on (i) assuming that the amplitude of the signal is constant, so we neglect the slowly varying modulation of the signal's amplitude due to motion of the detector with respect to the solar system barycenter (SSB); (ii) neglecting these terms in the phase modulation due to motion of the detector with respect to the SSB which depend on spin downs; (iii) discarding perpendicular to the ecliptic component of the vector connecting the SSB and the detector.
 This leads to the signal's model which is called {\em linear} because it has the property that its phase is a linear function of the parameters.
 The approximate signal's model can be written as \be h(t;h_0,\Phi_0,\bxi) = h_{0}\,\sin\big(\Phi(t;\bxi)+\Phi_{0}\big), \ee where $h_0$ ia a constant amplitude and $\Phi_0$ is a constant initial phase.
 The time-dependent part $\Phi(t;\bxi)$ of the phase depends on the $s+3$ parameters $\bxi$, \be \bxi = (\omega_0,\ldots,\omega_s,\alpha_1,\alpha_2), \ee and has the following form

 The dimensioneless parameters $\omega_k$ are defined as \be \omega_k := \frac{2\pi}{(k+1)!} f_0^{(k)} \To^k, \quad k=0,\ldots,s, \ee where $f_{0}^{(0)}\equiv f_0$ is an instantaneous frequency of the gravitational wave computed at the SSB at $t=0$ and $f_{0}^{(k)}$ ($k=1,\ldots,s$) is the $k$th time derivative of the instantaneous gravitational-wave frequency at the SSB evaluated at $t=0$.
 The parameters $\alpha_1$ and $\alpha_2$ are related with the position of the gravitational-wave source in the sky through the definitions \bse